JoeMitchellNelson/intro_to_R/README.md

 ## Pull this repo

-1. Copy the URL for this repository:
+1. Scroll up, click the green Code button, and copy the URL for this repository:

 ![](https://github.com/JoeMitchellNelson/intro_to_R/blob/main/img/gitpull0.png?raw=true)